edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 - Ability and drive to work without supervision;
 - Proactivity, assertiveness.

+## What we don't particularly pay attention to

+_This section is only relevant to our work at OWID.
+Other organizations, including very similar ones, may need staff who fit these definitions._

+There are a few things that aren't on our list of criteria, although some people think that they are:

+- having a PhD (this isn't necessary to join our data team);
+- strong experience with machine learning, big data, cloud services, etc.;
+- knowledge of many programming languages.
+In fact, "Python and nothing else" is a much better profile for us than "everything but Python".

+That doesn't mean that you won't find people in our team who have these characteristics.
+Half of our current analysts have a PhD.
+Half have developed machine learning models in previous jobs.
+But none of us joined OWID because of these things.

+These characteristics are often correlated with skills we are looking for.
+People with PhDs often understand academic research very well.
+People who have worked on ML models tend to have strong knowledge of statistics.
+And people who know many programming languages tend to also be good programmers.

 ## Opportunities at OWID

 Even though our team has grown a lot, we still rarely open new positions.
 When we do so, you'll be able to find them on [our _Jobs_ page](https://ourworldindata.org/jobs).
 You can also follow us on Twitter ([OWID](https://twitter.com/OurWorldInData/), [myself](https://twitter.com/redouad)) or [LinkedIn](https://www.linkedin.com/in/edouardmathieu/), where we will always advertise new positions.